Canon 1D Mark IV vs Sony RX100 III

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the RX100 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark IV and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The RX100 III was replaced by the Sony RX100 IV, while the 1D Mark IV does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Sony RX100 III Manual.
+Further information on the features and operation of the 1D Mark IV and RX100 III can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Sony RX100 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Sony RX100 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark IV:

 - Better image quality: Scores markedly higher (7 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (1.4 stops ISO advantage).